marcBook-air/project-marcBook-air/DOC and MARKDOWNFILES/REVIEW.md

 My review partner is Max Westerman.
 He gave me the following point:

 # Points of improvement from Max to me
 - On top of every file you can place a summary about the what the code does and in which view the code is used.
 So I do this:

     import SwiftUI

      struct SwiftUIView: View {
         var body: some View {
             VStack {
                 Text("Hello, World!")
                     .padding()
                     .frame(width: 100, height: 100)
                     .foregroundColor(Color.red)
                 Text("Hi, World")
                     .padding()
                     .frame(width: 100, height: 100)
                     .foregroundColor(Color.red)
             }
         }
     }

     struct SwiftUIView_Previews: PreviewProvider {
         static var previews: some View {
             SwiftUIView()
         }
     }

 While I also could have done this:

     /*View is used in filename.swift and puts two blocks of red text in a vertical stack*/ import SwiftUI

      struct SwiftUIView: View {
         var body: some View {
             VStack {
                 Text("Hello, World!")
                     .padding()
                     .frame(width: 100, height: 100)
                     .foregroundColor(Color.red)
                 Text("Hi, World")
                     .padding()
                     .frame(width: 100, height: 100)
                     .foregroundColor(Color.red)
             }
         }
     }

     struct SwiftUIView_Previews: PreviewProvider {
         static var previews: some View {
             SwiftUIView()
         }
     }

-  I didn't do this because I
-  thought the functionnames, filenames, variablenames and the grouping of my files made this already very clear.
+I didn't do this because I thought the functionnames, filenames, variablenames and the grouping of my files made this already very clear.
 But I have to admit that he has a valid point and I will do this different in the future.

-  - I use very often the same modifiers for different elements in my body.
+-I use very often the same modifiers for different elements in my body.
 For example I very often do this:

     import SwiftUI

     struct SwiftUIView: View {
       var body: some View {
           VStack {
               Text("Hello, World!")
                   .padding()
                   .frame(width: 100, height: 100)
                   .foregroundColor(Color.red)
               Text("Hi, World")
                   .padding()
                   .frame(width: 100, height: 100)
                   .foregroundColor(Color.red)
           }
       }
     }

     struct SwiftUIView_Previews: PreviewProvider {
       static var previews: some View {
           SwiftUIView()
       }
     }

     While I also could have done this: